br-mat/annoying-plant/README.md

 <br>

 <pre><code>
-import machine
+import time, machine

-import time
+#defined global variables
+_up = 3000
+_low = 1000

 analog_value = machine.ADC(28)

-while True:
-    reading = analog_value.read_u16()
-    print("ADC: ",reading)
-    timee.sleep(1)
+#take multiple measurements
+vals=[0] * 60 #create list with 60 positions
+for index, element in enumerate(vals): #iterate over list
+    vals[index]=analog_value.read_u16()) #fill list with readings val = sum(vals) / len(vals) #derive the average

+#decide if measurement is ok
+if _low <= val <= _up:
+    if val > limit:
+        #do something
+    else:
+        print('I feel fine')
+else:
+    print('Warning: Measurement went wrong')
 </code></pre>

 When these steps are completed we can start with our calibration.
 Don't forgett to hit the run button as soon as you have uploaded this code.
 First take a measurement of the sensor while in air.
 Writte down this value somewhere as we need it later.
 Measurements higher than this value are neglectable so they mark the upper boarder of our sensor values.
 Now hold the sensor into the cup of water, it is important to instert the sensor only up to the white line!
 The measurements now represent the lower boarder. <br>
-With this two boarder values we defined our measurement range.
+With these two boarder values we defined our measurement range.
 When you put the sensor into the plant pot we get a feeling on realistic values. <br>
 Later when we try to decide if our plant pot is dry or not we will define a boarder value within the measurement range.
-When the measurement pass this value we can decide on how to react in the final goal we will, then play a random track to signal the plants needs. <br>
+When the measurement passes this value we can decide on how to react in the final goal we will, then play a random track to signal the plants needs. <br>

 </p>